SBTi-Finance Tool for Temperature Scoring & Portfolio Coverage

 The SBTi-Finance tool has been built as an open-source, data-agnostic tool and works with input data from any data provider and in many different IT infrastructures.

-Given the open source nature of the tool, the community is encouraged to make contributions (refer to Contributing section to further develop and/or update the codebase.
+Given the open source nature of the tool, the community is encouraged to make contributions (refer to the Contributing section) to further develop and/or update the codebase.
 Contributions can range from submitting a bug report, to submitting a new feature request, all the way to further enhancing the tool’s functionalities by contributing code.